Strawberry picking: our guide to the best places in the UK

 McLauchlans of Boxted Berry farm in Essex

 Which other fruits can I pick here?
-Raspberries, gooseberries, redcurrants and blackcurrants
+Raspberries, strawberries, redcurrants and blackcurrants

 What else can I do here?
 You can buy both fresh and frozen fruit, dairy products and potatoes from the farm shop